PopcornComputer/CHIP_Pro-Docs/source/includes/_overview.md

 C.H.I.P.
 Pro is a system-on-module (SoM) that has 512MB of high-speed NAND storage flashed with our GadgetOS.
 It can be powered by USB or battery, intelligently managed by the AXP209 power management unit.

-The SoM is powered by GR8, a system-in-package (SiP) that was designed by us.
+C.H.I.P.
+Pro is powered by GR8, a system-in-package (SiP) that was designed by us.
 GR8 features a 1GHz Allwinner R8 ARM Cortex-A8 processor, Mali400 GPU, and 256MB of Nanya DDR3 DRAM. in a 14mm x 14mm FBGA package.

 The module offers all the popular interfaces you'd expect.
 With two UARTs, a Two Wire Interface, a parallel camera interface, SPI, two PWM channels, a USB 2.0 OTG, and a USB 2.0 Host, C.H.I.P.
 Pro is packed full of I/O expandability.
 Comprehensive audio handling includes a built-in 24-bit ADC/DAC for analog audio, One Wire Audio digital out, and I2S digital audio for interfacing with professional audio codecs.